tolybg/Triggers/README.md

 1. Create a trigger that runs when opportunities are created that does the following:

-- Creates a task associated with the opportunity to follow up in 10 days time
+- Creates a task associated with the opportunity to follow up in 10 days time - use the subject 'Follow Up' (case matters!)
 - If the Opportunity amount is over 500000 creates a task with the subject  ‘Reduce Value’ that is associated with the opportunity, due for completion in two days.
+- Set the status of these tasks to 'New'
+- Assign these tasks to yourself
 - Implement in the `Opportunity_ai` trigger and `TaskService` class

 2. Create a trigger that runs when tasks are updated that does the following:

-- If the task has a subject of ‘Reduce Value’ and the status is ‘Completed’, update the associated opportunity to reduce the amount by 50%.
+- If the task has a subject of ‘Reduce Value’ and the status has been **changed** to ‘Completed’, update the associated opportunity to reduce the amount by 50%.
 - Create your own trigger and service class.

 ### Notes